-1.10 National Grid believes that the Original proposal better facilitates the Applicable CUSC Objectives The alignment of the compensation arrangements, using SBP, is appropriate as an affected party is likely to be exposed to SBP.
+1.11 National Grid believes that CMP211 better facilitates the Applicable CUSC Objectives than the existing arrangements.
+The alignment of the compensation arrangements, using System Buy Price (SBP), is appropriate as an affected party is likely to be exposed to SBP.
 By fully aligning the two mechanisms, parties are treated consistently and equitably.

-CUSC Modifications Panel's View
+CUSC Modifications Panel's Determination